 I am a “native” speechreader, having had to speechread from the day I was born.
 Also, I am one of the few people that are specifically trained to be speechreading instructors.
 What I’ll be saying comes from my 50+ years of speechreading every day and from my experience teaching speechreading and hearing loss coping skills to others.

 Speechreading is not normally used by itself.
 It is just one of three hearing loss coping skills we use to communicate effectively.
 The other two are wearing hearing aids/using assistive listening devices and practicing effective coping strategies.

-Combining speechreading with wearing hearing aids is very important.
-In a study at the University of Manchester researchers found that hard of hearing people just using their residual hearing understood 21 percent of speech.
-If they combined their residual hearing with either a hearing aid or with speechreading, they could understand 64 percent of speech.
+In a study at the University of Manchester researchers found that hard of hearing people just using their residual hearing understood 21% of speech.
+If they combined their residual hearing with either a hearing aid or with speechreading, they could understand 64% of speech.
 This is a significant improvement.
-However, if they used their residual hearing and both hearing aids and speechreading, their speech comprehension soared to 90 percent.
+However, if they used their residual hearing and both hearing aids and speechreading, their speech comprehension soared to 90%!

 English is not a particularly easy language to speechread.
 Some languages are much easier (and some are even harder).
 The best estimates are that 30% to 35% of English sounds can be speechread.
 In order for a sound to be easily speechread, it must be formed on the lips and/or in the front of the mouth.

 Unfortunately for us, we form many English sounds in the middle of our mouths.
 Others come from the back of our mouths and even in our throats.
 These latter are absolutely impossible to speechread.

 As a result, a perfect speechreader only would be able to speechread about one third of what is said.
 They guess at the rest, taking into consideration their understanding of the spoken language, the body language of the speaker and the subject under discussion.
 Some people are remarkably good at guessing but no one is perfect.